momoth12/News-Articles-Title-Generation/README.md

 To use the title generation functionality, you can run the notebooks corresponding to differents models.

 For testing differents models you can just change the checkpoint in model.py (checkpoint = 'facebook/bart-large-cnn') to train your model.

+Also, you can use the model.py file to train your own model, specially the BART model.
+Just run the file and you will ask for the model checkpoint.
+You can also use the submission.py file to generate the submission file for the challenge.